Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 - S1 Visa: Spouses, parents, children under 18, and parents-in-law of foreign nationals holding a work (Z), study (X1), or other long-term visas.

-- S2 Visa: Extended to other relatives such as spouses of sons or daughters, brothers, sisters, grandparents, grandsons, granddaughters, and adult children for short-term visits.
+- S2 Visa: Extended to other relatives, such as adult children, siblings, grandparents, and grandchildren, for short-term visits.

 Application Requirements for S Visa

-- Valid Passport: A passport with at least six months of validity and blank pages.
+- Valid Passport: Must have at least six months of validity and blank visa pages.

-- Invitation Letter: From the foreign national residing in China, including details of the visit.
+- Invitation Letter: From the foreign national residing in China, including:

-- Additional Documents: Depending on specific cases, additional documentation may be required.
+- Additional Documents: Depending on specific cases, additional documentation may be required (e.g., proof of financial support).

 Eligibility for Q Visa